Paul A. Friedrichs

-Paul A. Friedrichs is a United States Air Force major general serving as the command surgeon of the Joint Staff.
+Paul A. Friedrichs is a retired United States Air Force major general who last served as the command surgeon of the Joint Staff.
 He previously served as command surgeon of Air Combat Command.

+Friedrichs retired from active duty in June 2023.
+He now serves as the senior director for global health security and biodefense on the National Security Council, and will be appointed as the inaugural head of a new government agency, the Office of Pandemic Preparedness and Response Policy effective August 7, 2023.